Quantum Coherent Transport of 1D ballistic states in second order topological insulator Bi$_4$Br$_4$: Introduction

-This material, which in its $\alpha$ form has a bilayer structure of chains oriented along the crystal's b direction (Fig. \ref{fig:EDX}a,b), has indeed been predicted to show the Quantum Spin Hall state for the monolayer \cite{Zhou2014,Zhou2015} and has been classified as a SOTI in the multilayer limit \cite{Hsu2019,Tang2019,Yoon2020,Han2022,Lin2024}.
-The SOTI nature in the multilayer case results from the coupling of helical edge states upon stacking of 2D monolayers, leading to gapped side surfaces with a gap of the order of 30 meV.
-On a perfect crystal, only two helical states at hinges remain uncoupled, whose location depends on the parity of the number of layers.
+This material, which in its $\alpha$ form has a bilayer structure of chains oriented along the crystal's $b$ direction [Fig. \ref{fig:EDX}(a) and \ref{fig:EDX}(b)], has indeed been predicted to show the QSH state for the monolayer \cite{Zhou2014,Zhou2015} and {the multilayer has been classified as a SOTI} \cite{Hsu2019,Tang2019,Yoon2020,Han2022,Lin2024,Han2023,Shumiya2022,Hofman2024,Yang2022,Peng2021}.
+The SOTI {character} in the multilayer case results from the coupling of helical edge states upon stacking of 2D monolayers, leading to gapped side surfaces with a gap of the order of 30 meV.
+On a perfect crystal, only two helical states {located} at hinges remain uncoupled, {which} location depends on the parity of the number of layers.

-The band structure of Bi$_4$Br$_4$ has been probed by ARPES \cite{Noguchi2021,Yang2022,Zhong2025} and micro-ARPES \cite{Noguchi2021,Zhao2023}.
-This latter work confirmed the existence of gapped lateral surfaces, with a gap ranging from 28 to 40 meV, and resolved their spin texture, indicating a spin polarization perpendicular to the direction of the chains.
-Optical pump–probe microscopy at room temperature revealed a relatively long carrier lifetime for boundary states attributed to their linear dispersion relation \cite{Han2023}.
-Conducting hinge states have been probed by STM \cite{Shumiya2022,Hofman2024,Yang2022,Peng2021} up to room temperature, on mono- and few-layers-high step edges.
-These states are gapped by a magnetic field perpendicular to chains with a Landé factor of 53, indicating a spin quantization axis along the b axis, in stark contrast to the spin polarization of bulk \cite{Lin2024} and lateral surface states \cite{Zhao2023}.
+The band structure of Bi$_4$Br$_4$ has been probed by angle-resolved photoemission spectroscopy (ARPES) \cite{Noguchi2021,Yang2022,Zhong2025} and micro-ARPES \cite{Zhao2023}.
+This latter work confirmed the existence of gapped lateral surfaces, with a gap ranging from 28 to 40 meV, and resolved their spin texture, indicating a spin polarization perpendicular to the direction of the chains. {In addition,} optical pump–probe microscopy at room temperature revealed a relatively long carrier lifetime for boundary states attributed to their linear dispersion relation \cite{Han2023}. {Lastly,} conducting hinge states have been probed by STM \cite{Shumiya2022,Hofman2024,Yang2022,Peng2021} up to room temperature, on mono- and few-layers-high step edges.
+These states are gapped by a magnetic field perpendicular to chains with a Landé factor of 53, indicating a spin quantization axis along the $b$ axis, in stark contrast to the spin polarization of bulk \cite{Lin2024} and lateral surface states \cite{Zhao2023}.